Mareeba Uniting Church: Heritage listing

 Mareeba Uniting Church was listed on the Queensland Heritage Register on 25 June 2021 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Mareeba Uniting Church (former) (1960) is important in demonstrating the growth and expansion of the Methodist Church and the evolution of church architecture in Queensland in the post-World War II (WWII) period.
 Its Modernist design reflects the post-war mission of the Methodist Church to become more relevant to modern society through liturgical change and extending its services across the state.

-The church, in its form, scale, materials and details, is an outstanding example of the contribution of renowned architect Edwin Henry (Eddie) Oribin (1927–2016) to the evolution of Queensland architecture through his range of innovative and unique buildings produced in northern Queensland from 1953.
+The church, in its form, scale, materials and details, is an example of the contribution of renowned architect Edwin Henry (Eddie) Oribin (1927–2016) to the evolution of Queensland architecture through his range of innovative and unique buildings produced in northern Queensland from 1953.
 His contribution to Queensland architecture is recognised by the Australian Institute of Architects' Eddie Oribin Building of the Year Award for the Far North Queensland region.

-Incorporated in the church is a mid-20th century memorial tower dedicated to those who served Australia during World War I (WWI) and WWII, which is important in demonstrating the community's involvement in these major world events.
+Incorporated in the church is a mid-20th-century memorial tower dedicated to those who served Australia during World War I (WWI) and WWII, which is important in demonstrating the community's involvement in these major world events.
 War memorials are a tribute to those who served, and those who died, from a particular community.
 They are an important element of Queensland towns and cities and are important in demonstrating a common pattern of commemoration across Queensland and Australia.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.